 How do I know if should visit a psychologist?

 There are many reasons why clients choose to see a psychologist.
 Sometimes the most helpful question to ask yourself is, “Am I experiencing any mental obstacles to a happy, fulfilling life?”
 For some of you, the answer may be “yes.”
 Perhaps old issues, despite your best efforts, continue to plague you; you might be experiencing emotions that are out of control; or you may simply feel that something is not quite right.

-.
 Whatever you are struggling with, you don’t have to deal with it alone, and asking for help from professionals may be the kindest and most courageous gift you can give yourself.
 The skilled and sympathetic help of a therapist may provide the life skill or change in perspective that will lead you to the life you desire.

 We at Angus Munro Psychology will walk alongside you with support and guidance to a better life.

 How much is the rebate from Medicare if I have a referral?

-page for more information about Medicare rebate. [/expand] [expand title="How do I make an appointment?
+See our main FAQ page for more information about Medicare rebate.

 When you find a clinical psychologist that might be right for you, call or email to check for availability and to schedule an initial appointment

 What kind of psychological treatment methods should I expect?